danijelgrabez/responsively/README.md

 * `propertyArrayValues` — An array of values which maps to provided breakpoints.
 By default, the first value is applied without a media query, while the rest of the values are applied as children of media query selectors.

 ### `breakpointsArray` and `propertyArrayValues` values
-* Support all unit kinds (px, em, rem, vw, vh, %, etc.).
+* Support all unit kinds (px, em, rem, vw, vh, %, etc.).<br>
 If a unitless value is passed, it will automatically convert to `px`.
 ```javascript
 responsive('margin-top')([10, 20, 30, '4em', '5rem']);
 ```